The Explora’s compete at Ancient Olympia Greece

 Still, there are not many there, and so we do have a fairly good chance to take photos without hoards of tourists around.

-The sky is blue, and the it forms the most incredible backdrop.
+The sky is blue and forms the most incredible backdrop.

 We head to the arena area where the athletes once entered for the very first Olympics in times before Christ.